bbbutterwell/books/_notes/_draft.md

 Jackson likes complaining about every person he meets - except himself - and thinks his life is a chore and his neighbours are stealing his mail and only *his* music is worth hearing through the hallways and dogs are the devil and the military has given them all the Internet so it could spy on everybody, and anybody who doesn't look like him and talk like him is probably up to something.

 He calls everybody bad names, mostly under his breath, but not always.
 If you give Jackson a particular kind of look, he'll break eye contact.
 As tiny as Ani is, she thinks she could probably take Jackson down if he had to.
 Some days, she wouldn't mind trying.
 She's not worried about Lynda's safety - she's just impatient for Lynda to get on with the rest of her life.
 She doesn't know Lynda that well.
-She just knows Jackson Young is still choosing to be a loser.
+She just knows Jackson Newhouse is still choosing to be a loser.

-Jackson Young is the scapegoat Ani needs to get out of her lease.
+Jackson Newhouse is the scapegoat Ani needs to get out of her lease.
 He deserves it anyway.
 Lynda needs to move on.
 Somehow, Ani will manage both of their problems at once, in one well-written letter.
 Somehow.
 She'll figure it out.
 She just needs to think.
 But first, she needs to vent.
 She downs the rest of her beer and gets back to the desk.

 She writes a few drafts of the first paragraph, trying to get the tone right.